xdarkksoulx/hackaton/README.md

     Remote_Command: Execute remote commands on target systems securely.
 This option allows you to interact with remote systems and perform various commands.

     Cryptography: Access a suite of cryptographic functions for secure communication and data protection.
-XDR offers encryption, decryption, and hashing capabilities to enhance the security of your data.

     Ransomware: Simulate and analyze ransomware attacks in a controlled environment.
 This option is intended for educational and research purposes to understand the impact and behavior of ransomware.

-    Steganography: Conceal information within files or images using steganographic techniques.
-XDR provides tools to hide and extract data, allowing you to explore covert communication methods.
+    Steganography: Conceal information within images using LSB. xdr provides tools to hide and extract data, allowing you to explore covert communication methods.

     Contact: Connect with the developers and report issues, feedback, or suggestions.
-Stay informed about updates and contribute to the improvement of XDR.
+Stay informed about updates and contribute to the improvement of xdr.

     Exit: Safely exit the XDR multi-tool.